How does the power grid work?

 The short answer

-The power grid is a complex infrastructure network that generates electricity through power plants using various energy sources, transmits it via high-voltage transmission lines to prevent energy loss, and distributes it to homes and businesses through substations and power lines at appropriate voltage levels.
+The electric power grid relies on three interconnected components: generation, transmission, and distribution.
+This complex network generates electricity through various sources, transmits it via high-voltage transmission lines to prevent energy loss, and distributes it to homes and businesses through substations and power lines at appropriate voltage levels.

 The long answer

 A power grid is a complex infrastructure network responsible for the generation, transmission, and distribution of electricity to consumers.
-Here's a handy diagram to help you visualize each of the three main phases from โšก๏ธ to ๐Ÿ”Œ.
+Here's a handy diagram to help you visualize each of the three main phases from ⚡️ to 🔌.

 Phase 1: Generation